openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the key proof was issued using the syntax defined in [@!RFC7519].
   * `nonce`: OPTIONAL (string).
 The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
 It MUST be present when the Wallet received a server-provided `c_nonce`.

-The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in the JOSE Header.
+The Credential Issuer MUST validate that the JWT used as a proof is actually signed by a key identified in the JOSE Header.

 Cryptographic algorithm names used in the `proof_signing_alg_values_supported` Credential Issuer metadata parameter for this proof type SHOULD be one of those defined in [@IANA.JOSE.ALGS].